-Gyms, fitness centers, and other higher risk businesses.
-10. Indoor operations are closed, except that such higher risk businesses may operate at 50% indoor capacity provided they ensure that all customers 12 years of age and older are fully vaccinated, show proof of a negative COVID test or of a previous COVID-19 infection within the last 90 days, as described in and in compliance with Rule 5 and Exhibit A, Paragraph 4(b).
-Full and part-time employees must show proof of full vaccination, a negative COVID test or of a previous COVID-19 infection within the last 90 days, as described in and in compliance with Rule 5 and Exhibit A, Paragraph 4(b).
-Operators are responsible for verifying vaccination status, testing or previous infection and identity by government or school-issued identification and for all requirements listed in Rule 5 and Exhibit A, Paragraph 4(b).
-This Paragraph 11 applies to facilities that are indoor and outdoor, when customers may interchangeably access both spaces.
-Facilities that are 100% outdoor (as the term is defined in Exhibit A, Paragraph 4(b)(iii)) may continue operations but are encouraged to adopt the requirements in this Paragraph 10.
+10. Gyms and fitness centers.
+Indoor operations are closed, except that such businesses may operate at 50% indoor capacity provided they ensure that all customers 12 years of age and older are fully vaccinated, show proof of a negative COVID test or of a previous COVID-19 infection within the last 90 days, as described in and in compliance with Rule 5.
+Full and part-time employees must show proof of full vaccination, a negative COVID test or of a previous COVID-19 infection within the last 90 days, as described in and in compliance with Rule 5.
+Operators are responsible for verifying vaccination status, testing or previous infection and identity by government or school-issued identification and for all requirements listed in Rule 5.
+This Paragraph 10 applies to facilities that are indoor and outdoor, when customers may interchangeably access both spaces.
+Facilities that are 100% outdoor (as the term is defined in Exhibit A, Paragraph 4(b)(ii) may continue operations but are encouraged to adopt the requirements in this Paragraph.